bugoio/bugo-font-awesome/README.md

 ### 4. Add the stylesheets

-Add the stylesheets to your ```<head>``` tag.
-Bugo modules uses a partial to add all .scss files except for SASS partials (files using the "_" prefix. like _variables.scss).
 You can skip this if you're using a Bugo Theme.
 The theme already does this.
+Otherwise we need to add it.
+We'll use Hugo Pipes to process the SASS files.
+Add the code below to the ```<head``` tag.

 ```GO
   <!-- Process SASS Files. https://github.com/bugoio/bugo-sass-utilities.  -->